haowu97/netlify/.history/content/posts/Courses21-22/FINM8007/L2ForeignExchangeSystems.en_20220803105429.md

 Decrease in price if 75% exchange-rate pass through = 0.75 x SGD 1600 = SGD 1200

 So, new SGD price of Australian Manuka Honey = SGD (9600 – 1200) = SGD 8400

-**Practice** (Semester 1 -- Mid, 2021) Part A [i] Assume that you are a Malaysian importer of Australian mutton.
-Initially, the original price of Australian mutton exported to Malaysia is 4000 Australian dollars (AUD) per tonne and the original exchange rate is 4.4 Malaysian ringgit (MYR) per AUD.
-If the MYR subsequently appreciates 10% and you adjust the price of Australian mutton in MYR to reflect a 40% exchange rate pass-through, what is the new price of Australian mutton in MYR?
-Explain and show your working clearly and completely.

-**Solution**:

-Original MYR price = MYR 4000 x 4.4 = MYR 17600

-Let new exchange rate be MYR/AUD R2.

-4.4/R2 – 1 = 0.10 → R2 = 4

-If 100% exchange-rate pass through → MYR price = MYR 4000 x R2 = MYR 4000 x 4 = MYR 16000

-Magnitude of decrease in price if 100% pass through = MYR (17600-16000) = MYR 1600

-Decrease in price if 40% exchange-rate pass through = 0.40 x MYR 1600 = MYR 640

-So, new MYR price of mutton = MYR (17600 – 640) = MYR 16960

 ---